Carousell vs Hardwarezone vs Buyback: Where to Trade-In Your Used PC in Singapore (2026 Guide)

 • Mini PCs, all-in-ones, office desktops

-• Builds with compelling photos (cable-managed RGB rigs with tempered glass panels sell fastest)
+• Builds with compelling photos (cable-managed RGB rigs sell fastest)

 The Carousell reality check